 Treating certain bacterial infections.

-Zyvox tablets is an oxazolidinone antibiotic.
+Zyvox tablets are an oxazolidinone antibiotic.
 It works by interfering with the production of proteins needed by bacteria to grow.

 Do NOT use Zyvox tablets if: